ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 # VHDL Code Development

 In this section, the codes that compose this project will be described.
-All codes can be founded on the "CODES" folder of this repository.
+All codes of VHDL can be founded on the "CODES VHDL" folder of this repository.

 ## Main Code